 Kai Tak Airport, Hong Kong closed on 6th July 1998.
 Landing at Kai Tak was a one-of-a-kind experience for pilots and passengers alike.
 It was breath-taking.
-With mountains on the port [left hand] side as you flew through a very distinct urban corridor of medium rise buildings bound by high rise buildings on either side, prior to making a visual turn of 47 degrees at the checkboard, ending with a short final approach and touchdown on Runway 13 HKG.
+With mountains on the port [left hand] side as you flew through a very distinct urban corridor of medium rise buildings bound by high rise buildings on either side, prior to making a visual low-altitude 47° right-hand turn at the checkboard, ending with a short final approach and touchdown on Runway 13 HKG.

 For pilots the Kai Tak landing was one of the most challenging and technically demanding, as the approach could not be flown by just using the aircraft instruments.